JerezM/Spring-Boot-Practice-2/README.md

 # Spring-Boot-Practice-1
-This repo is used to practice the basics of Spring Security.
+This repo is used to practice the basics of Spring Security - using jwt-authentication.